A Sun-Drenched Afternoon Exploring Olive Oil In Provence

 Saint-Rémy-de-Provence

 Our afternoon continued in Saint-Rémy-de-Provence, where 17th-century mansions line the streets like an architectural museum.
-The town’s charm was immediately apparent, but time felt frustratingly short.
+The town’s charm was immediately apparent, but our time there felt frustratingly short.
 Just as we were beginning to lose ourselves in its winding streets and quaint shops, it was time to return to our ship.

 Image(s) Credit © Pete Wallace